martinResearch/RGBDRigidTracker/readme.md

 # Method

 The rigid object is provided as a three dimensional triangulated surface in the wavefront OBJ files.
-It is provided in two file: one bj file with texture coordinates, and a obj file that may not have texture coordinate but has a densier set of vertices (it can be obtained using meshlab).
+It is provided in two file: one OPJ file with texture coordinates, and an OBJ file that may not have texture coordinate but has a denser set of vertices (it can be obtained using MeshLab).

-In order to generate synthetic RGBD data, we render the textured model in various poses using opengl.
-Using OpenGL we also generate an array that contains the xyz coordinate of the point projecting on each pixel in the camera 3D coordinate system and we generate point cloudds in both the point cloud library format and the ptx format (that can be opened in MeshLab).
+In order to generate synthetic RGBD data, we render the textured model in various poses using OpenGL.
+Using OpenGL we also generate an array that contains the xyz coordinate of the point projecting on each pixel in the camera 3D coordinate system and we generate point clouds in both the point cloud library format and the ptx format (that can be opened in MeshLab).

 We then track the rigid object in the sequence of generated point clouds using the Point Cloud Library.
-We find the pose in the first point cloud using the *SampleConsensusInitialAlignment* method using *FPFHSignature33* Features.
-Assuming that the object has a only a small deplacement between each sucessive frame, we use the Iterative Closest Point method to refine the pose in each frame using the pose in the previous frame as initialization.
-We could use a linear dynamic model to predict the pose from previous frames but this is beyong the scope of this project.
+We find the pose in the first point cloud using the SampleConsensusInitialAlignmentmethod using FPFHSignature33 Features.
+Assuming that the object has a only a small displacement between each successive frame, we use the Iterative Closest Point method to refine the pose in each frame using the pose in the previous frame as initialisation.
+We could use a linear dynamic model to predict the pose from previous frames but this is beyond the scope of this project.

 # Compiling the code